 Having a written plan with your projected results and personal goals is the best way to stay on track.

 As an example, your business may make a $20,000 profit.
 But if you live in a large city, support a family and maybe elderly parents, and are trying to save for kids’ college and retirement, then most likely $20,000 is not enough.

-A business plan will put your ideas in concrete terms and help you identify places to change the business model where necessary.
+Don’t try to do everything at once either.
+Focusing on the key components of a business plan will put your ideas in concrete terms and help you identify places to change the business model where necessary.